Undefined-Stories-AB/admin-frontend/README.md

 Build and deploy `./dist/` folder.
 Or simply run `npm run dev` and access site at `http://localhost:8090`.

-Login using Findus login details provided from admin.
+Login using Findus login details provided by admin.

 Make sure that `findus-backend` is running and is accessible on `http://localhost:8080/findus`